bruno-garcia/blog/src/content/posts/2021/pitfalls-of-unoptimzied-nuget-packages/index.md

 ## Sensible defaults

+I've been talking about packaging NuGet with `Release` configuration then talking about Roslyn optimization.
+These two things are not exactly the same (though by default related) and I wish to clarify.

+The `Release` configuration, by default does provide the `-optimize+` flag to the C# compiler but you can achieve the same for example by means of a MSBuild property `<Optimize>true</Optimize>`.
+I hope the quote from the docs I include help make this clear.

 > Optimize also tells the common language runtime to optimize code at runtime.
 By default, optimizations are disabled.
 Specify Optimize+ to enable optimizations.
 When building a module to be used by an assembly, use the same Optimize settings as used by the assembly.
 It's possible to combine the Optimize and Debug options.

 [This passage from the C# compiler docs](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/code-generation#optimize) isn't something new, and there has been a lot of debate about whether the default should be changed to `Release`.

+### Release as default

 [![dnx issue release build for pack command](dnx-release-build-pack-dark.png)](https://github.com/aspnet/dnx/pull/3204)